 Distinguish Calvin's clockless architecture from Spanner-style clock-dependence.

-The next section is a deep dive into the technical details of FaunaDB's distributed transaction protocol, so the following video is a good background on the topic:
+The next section is a deep dive into the technical details of Fauna's distributed transaction protocol, so the following video is a good background on the topic:

 The core protocol maintains consistency across geographic distances with only a single round of consensus.

-See FaunaDB’s robustness under failure scenarios in this 3-minute video screencast by Cary Bourgeois:
+See Fauna’s robustness under failure scenarios in this 3-minute video screencast by Cary Bourgeois: